heyx3/MantleDiver.jl/design_docs/main.md

 * Remnants of earlier mining pods and the paths they carved out, exposing a rich mineral vein
 * Unstable rock which collapses if you sit the pod on top of it
 * Hot areas with black smoke that cause gradual hull damage and obscure the physical view (but not other sensors)
+* A very slow-moving hostile creature that attacks your pod if adjacent to you

 As you go deeper, more interesting and dangerous things appear: